Seth Sincere

 Seth Muenfuh Sincere (born 28 April 1998) is a Nigerian footballer who plays as a right back.

 Professional career

 Sincere joined Yeni Malatyaspor after 4 years in the Rhapsody Academy in Nigeria.
 Sincere made his professional debut for Yeni Malatyaspor in a 3–1 Süper Lig loss to Fenerbahçe on 15 October 2017.

 International career

-He has represented Nigeria at the 2015 African Games, 2015 Africa U-23 Cup of Nations and the 2016 Summer Olympics.
+He represented Nigeria at the 2015 African Games, 2015 Africa U-23 Cup of Nations and the 2016 Summer Olympics.